Sun Crafts Your Kids Will Like

 After you have drawn your design, take tissue paper and cut it in small pieces.
 Glue the tissue on the inside of the lid.
-I put the glue on lid instead of the paper.
-I found that it was less messy and the tissue didn’t stick to my fingers.
+Put the glue on lid instead of the paper.
+It is less messy and the tissue won't stick to your fingers.

 Add tissue to the background.

 When you are done place your lid in a window.
 You should see the black outline of your design.
-On my design I could also see the eye and mouth that I drew on the fish.
+You can also see the eye and mouth on the fish.